Digital-Identity-Labs/ror/README.md

 > Registry data is CC0 and openly available via a search interface, REST API, and data dump.
 Registry updates are curated
 > through a community process and released at least once a month"

-Please read ROR's terms of use
+Please read ROR's [terms of use](https://ror.org/about/terms/) and do not put excessive load on the service.

 [![Hex pm](http://img.shields.io/hexpm/v/ror.svg?style=flat)](https://hex.pm/packages/ror)
 [![API Docs](https://img.shields.io/badge/api-docs-yellow.svg?style=flat)](http://hexdocs.pm/ror/)